davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 {
     // Bad - Blocking the thread that enters.
     // DoAsyncOperation will be scheduled on the default task scheduler, and remove the risk of deadlocking.
-    // In the case of an exception, this method will throw an AggregateException wrapping the origion exception. return Task.Run(() => DoAsyncOperation()).Result;
+    // In the case of an exception, this method will throw an AggregateException wrapping the original exception. return Task.Run(() => DoAsyncOperation()).Result;
 }